Ruslan-Bilohash/boardcms/README.md

 - GDPR-compliant cookie consent banner
 - Floating "Buy Me a Coffee" donation widget
 - Feedback form directly to the developer

-### Who is this for?
-Ukrainians in Norway — whether you're looking for a job in Oslo, renting an apartment in Bergen, buying a car in Stavanger, or just want to connect with the Ukrainian community.

 ### Technologies Used
 - PHP 8+ (flat-file, JSON-based — no database required at start)